panzerdp/dmitripavlutin.com/content/posts/044-spread-operator-perf/index.md

 In a few sentences, it works as follows.

-Without this optimization, when the engine encounters a spread operator `[...iterable, item]`, it invokes the iterator (something like `iterator.next()`) of the iterable object.
+Without this optimization, when the engine encounters a spread operator `[...iterable, item]`, it invokes the iterator (`iterator.next()`) of the iterable object.
 On each iteration, the memory of the resulted array is increased, and the iteration result is added to it.

 But *the fast-path optimization* detects a known iterable (like an array of integers) and skips the creation of the iterator object at all.
 Then the engine reads the length of the spread array, allocating only *once* memory for the resulted array.
 Then passes by index the spread array, adding each item to the resulted array.